cavaunpeu/willwolf.io-source/content/articles/practical-guide-open-source-ml-masters.md

 - **Monthly rent: $600/month** for a beautiful, central, sunlit, and furnished 2-bedroom apartment in the center of Casablanca, which I often split with a friend.
 - **Coworking space: $300/month**.
 Really expensive, in my opinion!
 (I found the same in Mexico City as well, that a monthly co-working fee ran roughly half of what I'd pay in rent.)
 All the same, **I only spent 2 months here before moving to friends' offices.**
 - **Educational resources: roughly $1,100.** This said, I spent $800 on the first half of the [Udacity Artifical Intelligence Nanodegree](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889) program.
-Thereafter, I bought a textbook, subscribed to some Coursera courses at $50/per, etc. **Overall, if I wanted this cost to be $0, I could have made that happen.** In any event, I do find the aforementioned costs trivial considering the value I received in return, and even moreso as compared to tuition in a formal masters setting.
+Thereafter, I bought a textbook, subscribed to some Coursera courses at $50/per, etc. **Overall, if I wanted this cost to be $0, I could have made that happen.** In any event, I do find the aforementioned costs trivial considering the value I received in return, and even moreso as compared to tuition in a formal master's setting.

 In 10 months, I spent roughly $12,000.
 I ate out, traveled some, and afforded a terrific quality of life built around the thing I wanted to do most: full days of bright-eyed, and well-rested, machine learning study.

 ### Community
 I knew 2 people in Casablanca before I arrived.
 Finding a community was important to me.

 Technology/entrepreneurship communities can be found worldwide ([Adrian Avendano](https://www.linkedin.com/in/adrianavendano/) is an unbelievable testament to this fact).
 Casablanca was no different.
 I attended Meetups, pitch events, happy hours, and even [PyData Casablanca](https://www.meetup.com/PyData-Casablanca/)!
 After a while, I was able to surround myself with people that kept me happy and helped me grow.
-Choosing to work from a co-working space can often give you this "for free
+Choosing to work from a co-working space can often give you this "for free" as well.

 ### Insurance
 Like any extended international trip, ensure that you've premeditated your options in the event of theft, dental, or medical emergencies.
 This is standard practice.